factorial-io/factorial-frontend-stack/packages/pattern-lab/README.md

 ## Features

-- Serves patternlab at in a dev server at `http://localhost:5000`
+- Serves patternlab in a dev server at `http://localhost:5000`
-- Watch for pattern lab file changes, then pattern lab in development
+- Watch for pattern lab file changes and generates pattern lab in development mode

 ## Requirements